 Flights to Sukhothai

 Flying to Phitsanulok Airport (PHS) from Bangkok or Chiang Mai with low-cost airlines and then taking a bus for one hour long trip from Phitsanulok to Sukhothai (leaves every half hour or so) is significantly cheaper.
 Flight deals can be found here:

 Train to Sukhothai

-Taking northern line train Bangkok-Chiang Mai to Phitsanulok and then taking a bus for about one hour long trip from Phitsanulok to Sukhothai (leaves every half hour or so).
+Taking northern line train from Bangkok or Chiang Mai to Phitsanulok and then taking a bus for about one hour long trip from Phitsanulok to Sukhothai (leaves every half hour or so).
 Trains to Phitsanulok depart from Hua Lamphong Railway Station in Bangkok.
 Train tickets can be booked here:

 Weather in Sukhothai